ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- DONE add intro music
 		- DONE add background music
 		- DONE victory music and attribution

-	- ONGOING add sound effects
+	- DONE add sound effects
-		- on success
+		- DONE on success
 			- DONE load a 'ding' sound effect
 			- DONE load a 'clap' sound effect between levels
 			- DONE load and play the sound in the target language and a sound effect: loading dynamically allows us to switch languages mid-game without resetting the sprites
 		- DONE on failure, play some 'try again' sound

 	- ONGOING record and add languages to the game
 		- DONE English
 		- Arabic
 		- Portuguese
 		- DONE need to add a language dict to toggle languages
-		- refactor audioplayer to load spoken words and cache
+		- DONE refactor audioplayer to load spoken words and cache

 - tidying up:
 	- DONE Bug fixes